What Is Cervical Dystonia?

 Examples of medications for cervical dystonia include:

 Injections need to be repeated every three to four months for most cervical dystonia patients to see an improvement.
-To enhance results and possibly reduce the number of injections needed, oral medications that have a muscle-relaxing effect may also be prescribed.
+To enhance results and possibly reduce the number of injections needed, muscle-relaxing oral medications may also be prescribed.

 Therapies